 Unclear Ownership

 It’s often unclear who’s responsible for determining appropriate SOD.
-An IT department often does the technical administration, such as grant rights, removal access, and change access, but it’s the business itself that defines what’s appropriate.
+An IT department often does the technical administration, such as grant rights, remove access, and change access, but it’s the business itself that defines what’s appropriate.
 Because SOD requires technical and policy coordination, it can often fall through the cracks at the executive level.

 Best-of-Breed Enterprise Environments